The Godfather (soundtrack)

 The Godfather is the soundtrack from the film of the same name, released in 1972 by Paramount Records, and in 1991 on compact disc by MCA.
-Unless noted, the cues were composed by Nino Rota and conducted by Carlo Savina (who was credited on the LP, but not the CD).
-The song "I Have but One Heart" is sung by Al Martino, who performed it in the film as character Johnny Fontane.
+Rota created new themes and also drew from his prior work on the 1958 film Fortunella and Jean Sibelius' Symphony No. 1 when creating the pieces.
+Carmine Coppola created music for the film, of which the song "Connie's Wedding" is featured on the soundtrack.
+The soundtrack also contains the 1945 song "I Have But One Heart", sung by Al Martino as he portrays Johnny Fontane in the film.